Nanny McPhee: Production

 On 11 March 2002 Kirk Jones was hired and set to direct Nanny McPhee based on Nurse Matilda by Christianna Brand.
 Emma Thompson wrote the script for the film.
 Lindsay Doran, Tim Bevan and Eric Fellner produced the film with the budget of US$25 million for release in 2005.

+During a BBC Newsnight interview in October 2017 with journalist Emily Maitlis, Emma Thompson revealed during the Weinstein scandal that Miramax Films initially owned the rights to Nurse Matilda would later become Nanny McPhee alongside with Thompson.
+Thompson detailed that she had intense business clashes and "angry run-ins" with Harvey Weinstein due to his obstructive and bullying negotiations over the rights.
+These disputes led to the project moving away from Miramax, eventually led the film to go to Metro-Goldwyn-Mayer and then later on to Universal Pictures and Working Title Films.

 On 22 April it was announced that Emma Thompson, Colin Firth, Thomas Sangster, Kelly Macdonald, Angela Lansbury, Eliza Bennett, Jennifer Rae Daykin, Raphaël Coleman, Samuel Honywood, Holly Gibbs, Celia Imrie, Imelda Staunton, Derek Jacobi, Patrick Barlow and Adam Godley joined the film.

 On 16 May it was announced that Patrick Doyle would compose the music for the film.
 Development of the film was completed in Dorset, England.
 Filming ran from 1 April to 9 July 2004.
 The film reunites Emma Thompson, Colin Firth, Thomas Sangster and Adam Godley, who all previously starred in the 2003 film Love Actually.
 Thompson's work on this film prevented her from reprising her role as Frasier Crane's first wife, Nanny G., on his spin-off series, Frasier, in the episode "Caught in the Act", so Laurie Metcalf played Nanny G. in the episode.

 Release

+The film was theatrically released on 21 October 2005 in the United Kingdom by Universal Pictures with a wider international release in the first quarter of 2006, including the United States on 27 January 2006.

+Home media

-The film was theatrically released on 28 October 2005 in the UK by United International Pictures and on 27 January 2006 in the US by Universal Pictures and was released in the UK on VHS and DVD on 13 February 2006 and in the US on DVD on 9 May 2006 by Universal Studios Home Entertainment.
+Nanny McPhee was released in the UK on VHS and DVD on 13 February 2006 and in the US on DVD on 9 May 2006 by Universal Studios Home Entertainment.